A Correlated Random Coefficient Panel Model with Time-Varying Endogeneity: Estimation

-The estimators used in the asymptotic analysis are as described above, where the estimator $\hat{v}_{it}$ is the residual from the nonparametric regression estimation of $x_{it}^2$, and all estimators of the nonparametric regressions will be series estimators.
-We proceed in this section with an explicit definition of the estimators and a stepwise proof of asymptotic normality of $\hat{\mu}$.
-All proofs are in the Appendix.
+The asymptotic properties of this estimator will depend on the definition of the control variables, that is, on $C_t$.
+We thus choose focus on the following model where $x_{it}^{ex} \in \R^{d_1}$, $x_{it}^{en} \in \R^{d_2}$, $z_{it} \in \R^{d_z}$, and where Assumption \ref{assn:idCFA} holds.
+The regressors $x^{ex}$ are exogenous while $x^{en}$ can be endogenous.
+The control variables in this model are the residuals of the nonparametric regression of the endogenous regressors on the exogenous regressors and the instruments and will be estimated as residuals of the nonparametric regression estimation of $x_{it}^{en}$.
+All estimators of the nonparametric regressions will be series estimators.
+As highlighted in Section \ref{sec:assn_CRC_matrix}, the condition $\E(||Q_i||^2) < \infty$ may not hold thus out of caution we use (\ref{eq:Miou_delta}) to estimate $\E(\mu | \delta)$, where we fix $\delta_0$ and define $\delta_i = \1(\det(\dot{X}_i' \dot{X}_i) > \delta_0)$.
+We proceed with an explicit definition of the estimators and a stepwise proof of asymptotic normality of $\hat{\mu}$.
+All proofs are in the Appendix, Section \ref{sec:appConsistency}.